henrik/title_helpers/README.markdown

     <title><%= title("My Site") %></title>

-Where "My Site" is your base title.
+where "My Site" is your base title.
 If no special title has been set for the current page, the returned title will just be that base title.
 Provide the base title from a constant, a configuration object or whatever.

 Your views and controllers can set title prefixes ("Welcome – My Site") as well as override the full title ("Welcome to My Site!").